Joey Logano: Xfinity Series and Craftsman Truck Series

-On March 28, 2015, Logano driving for Brad Keselowski Racing started on Pole, led 150 of the 258 laps, and easily won his first Camping World Truck Series race in the Kroger 250 at Martinsville.
+On March 28, 2015, Logano, driving for Brad Keselowski Racing, started on Pole, led 150 of the 258 laps, and easily won his first Camping World Truck Series race in the Kroger 250 at Martinsville.
 He became the 26th different driver to win in all three major series, the first since his teammate and truck owner Brad Keselowski did it when he won the UNOH 200 Truck race at Bristol in August 2014.
 His first pole and win in the series came in his seventh career start.
 The 2016 Xfinity Series started well for Logano with a close second to Chase Elliott in the season opener at Daytona.
-In the coming races however the Penske No.22 car lacked the speed, it had done in previous years with Logano only able to take ninth at Bristol and seventh at Dover.
-In between these two races, Logano had been in contention for a victory at Talladega up until a last-lap crash relegating him to the 27th position.
-Charlotte, Pocono, and Michigan saw finishes of third, fifth, and sixth respectively.
-Logano would have to wait till Watkins Glen claim his first win of the season driving a secondary Penske entry the number 12 at Watkins Glen, the majority of the race was a hard-fought contest between Logano and Keselowski who would eventually encounter issues and retire allowing Logano to collect his 26th career win.
-Chicagoland saw Logano struggle again with a lack of speed driving the 22 to a seventh-place finish.
-Back in the number 12, Logano would take his 27th career win in the Drive for Cure 300 at Charlotte stealing the race win from a dominant Kyle Larson, this would be his second and final win of the year.
+In the coming races, however, the Penske No.22 car lacked the speed it had in previous years, with Logano only able to take ninth at Bristol and seventh at Dover.
+In between these two races, Logano had been in contention for a victory at Talladega up until a last-lap crash, relegating him to the 27th position.
+Charlotte, Pocono, and Michigan saw finishes of third, fifth, and sixth, respectively.
+Logano would have to wait till Watkins Glen claims his first win of the season, driving a secondary Penske entry, the No. 12, at Watkins Glen.
+The majority of the race was a hard-fought contest between Logano and Keselowski, who would eventually encounter issues and retire, allowing Logano to collect his 26th career win.
+Chicagoland saw Logano struggle again with a lack of speed, driving the 22 to a seventh-place finish.
+Back in the number 12, Logano would take his 27th career win in the Drive for Cure 300 at Charlotte, stealing the race win from a dominant Kyle Larson, this would be his second and final win of the year.
 His Xfinity Series campaign ended with a solid fourth at Kansas, unable to take the flagship 22 car to victory lane in 2016.

-Logano returned to the Truck Series in 2022, driving the David Gilliland Racing No. 54 to a sixth place finish at the Bristol dirt race.
+Logano returned to the Truck Series in 2022, driving the David Gilliland Racing No. 54 to a sixth-place finish at the Bristol dirt race.

 For the 2023 Truck Series season, Logano drove the ThorSport Racing No. 66 to victory at the Bristol dirt race after leading 138 of 150 laps.

 In the 2024 Xfinity Series season, Logano replaced Hailie Deegan in the AM Racing No. 15 at the Chicago street race.